DataFire/Integrations/integrations/generated/google_doubleclicksearch/README.md

   * agencyId `string`: DS agency ID.
   * attributionModel `string`: Available to advertisers only after contacting DoubleClick Search customer support.
   * campaignId `string`: DS campaign ID.
   * channel `string`: Sales channel for the product.
-Acceptable values are:
+Acceptable values are: - "`local`": a physical store - "`online`": an online store
   * clickId `string`: DS click ID for the conversion.
   * conversionId `string`: For offline conversions, advertisers provide this ID.
 Advertisers can specify any ID that is meaningful to them.
 Each conversion in a request must specify a unique ID, and the combination of ID and timestamp must be unique amongst all conversions within the advertiser.
+For online conversions, DS copies the `dsConversionId` or `floodlightOrderId` into this property depending on the advertiser's Floodlight instructions.
   * conversionModifiedTimestamp `string`: The time at which the conversion was last modified, in epoch millis UTC.
   * conversionTimestamp `string`: The time at which the conversion took place, in epoch millis UTC.
   * countMillis `string`: Available to advertisers only after contacting DoubleClick Search customer support.